Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 Southern Black eyed peas

 Rinse the black-eyed peas under cold water to remove any impurities, then drain them thoroughly.
-Add the peas to the pot, stirring them gently to mix with the onion and bacon.
+Add the peas to the pot, stirring them to mix with the onion and bacon.
 Slowly pour in the chicken broth and water, ensuring the black-eyed peas are fully submerged.
-The broth adds richness to the dish, while the water ensures there’s enough liquid for the peas to cook properly.

 Season the Black-eyed Peas